Barbara Strozzi

-Barbara Strozzi (also called Barbara Valle; baptised 6 August 1619 – 11 November 1677) was an Italian composer and singer of the Baroque Period.
+Barbara Strozzi (also called Barbara Valle; baptised 6 August 1619 – 11 November 1677) was a Venetian composer and singer of the middle Baroque Period.
 During her lifetime, Strozzi published eight volumes of her own music, and had more secular music in print than any other composer of the era.
-This was achieved without any support from the Church and with no consistent patronage from the nobility.
+This was achieved without support from the Church or consistent patronage from the nobility.